ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ## Specification

-The provider is defined within a session once the authentication procedure is successfully approved by a wallet and is considered to be over once the wallet chooses to terminate the session by sending a corresponding event labelled as `disconnect`
+The provider is defined within a session once the handshake procedure is successfully approved by a wallet and is considered to be over once the wallet chooses to terminate the session by sending a corresponding event labelled as `disconnect`

 ### Request